puffedo/jaggr/README.md

 * **RED**

-    At least one job has failed (status red or yellow) and has not bee claimed.
+    At least one job has failed (status red or yellow) and has not been claimed.
 Stop work immediately until somebody claims the broken job and fixes it as soon as possible

 * **YELLOW**